 Do you judge me based on my facebook profile?
 You should.
 You should judge how accurately, effectively & engagingly I am able to present my personal brand.
+Alternatively, how bad I am at it.
+Or if you’re looking at my personal page: how little I care about that.
 Yep.
 That’s right.
-Even if you are not a business, or a business person, online: facebook & social media is STILL a Brand.
+Even if you are not a business, or a business person, online: facebook & social media is STILL just a Brand.

 It’s a strange & troubling thing.
 When we’re reminded of the treacherous gaps in our connection by addiction & depression rates sometimes fatally affecting our communities, it is just so important to me to notice these things.
 To recalibrate and remember connection, confidence & comfort is found elsewhere.
 Truly.

 I Use Social as a Form of Art, for Better (Engagement) or Worse

 It’s now been quite a few months since I initially wrote this… and I’m feeling pretty confident that social is just another form of art.
 As I mentioned earlier, I don’t think we necessarily judge people on their art aside form perhaps feeling like we’ve glimpsed their souls or their personal message to the world… Indeed, some of the greatest love song writers are the worst at love!

 We can’t necessarily imagine what people present is the opposite to who they truly are, but in the same vein we can’t really take for granted that we are able to judge who someone is based on their social.
 I’ve unfollowed people I genuinely enjoy spending time with because I don’t care for their posts at all!
 I hope that when people meet me, they’d be open to getting to know me.
 My social definitely reflects parts of me, but it isn’t definitive of my relationship to you personally—it speaks of little but my relationship to the world as a whole.
 It’s important, perhaps, but it isn’t everything.

 4. Ultimately, Your Social Says What You Want it to Say: the Personal is Elsewhere